Warsic/warsic.github.io/tokens/README.txt

-Put your github api token at here as api-token.txt.
+Put your pull key at here as pull-key.txt.